andrii-sosiuk/DEVOPS101-w4-t4/doc/POC.md

 ## Acknowledge
-The above text was generated using OpenAI's language model, ChatGPT.
+The above text was produced with the assistance of OpenAI's language model, ChatGPT.